 How Do I Know If My Car Insurance Policy Has Full Coverage?

-Checking whether you have full coverage car insurance takes less than five minutes by checking your declarations page, or calling your insurer.
-You're paying an average of $71/mo more for full coverage than liability-only — $134/mo versus $63/mo — so it's worth confirming you're actually getting what you're paying for.
+Checking takes less than five minutes.
+You're paying an average of $71/mo more for full coverage than liability-only ($134/mo versus $63/mo), so confirm you're actually getting it.

-The biggest mistake drivers make is assuming 'full coverage' appears as a labeled line item on their policy.
-It doesn't.
-You confirm it by finding collision AND comprehensive listed separately, each with an active deductible.
+"Full coverage" never appears as a labeled line item on your policy.
+Confirm it by finding collision and comprehensive listed separately, each with an active deductible.

 How to Check If Your Car Insurance Policy Has Full Coverage